-The well-known durability of concrete notwithstanding, concrete countertops can crack and be damaged.
+The well-known durability of concrete notwithstanding, concrete countertops can crack and become damaged.
 Dropping a cast iron pot may cause chipping or break an edge.
-However such an event is likely to damage other countertop materials, as well.
-Heat, abrasives, sharp knives, the strong colors and acid or base properties of foods are all a concern, but more for the sealer than the concrete itself.
+However, such an event is likely to damage other countertop materials, as well.
+Heat, abrasives, sharp knives, the strong colors and acid or base properties of foods are all a concern, but more for the sealer than the concrete.

 As Smith observes, with repairs “you’ll never completely match 101 percent, it may be slightly different, but you’re not dealing with something that needs to be computer-matched.”
 Variations in coloration and embedded objects help hide stains.
 Zumpfe points out if you use a high-build epoxy resin sealer, scratches and wear marks can be sanded and recoated.
 Or, as with other classic materials — good leather, wood or natural stone — imperfections add character.